Why is website security so important?

 - Note that having HTTPS does not mean that information on your server is secure and encrypted, it only protects the transfer of data from your users’ computer to your servers, and vice versa.
 Once the sensitive data is on your server it’s up to you to keep that data safe and secure, therefore further encryption is necessary to ensure this (e.g. encrypt in database, etc.).

-- Ensure that your hosting is protected by DDOS Protection against attacks.
+- Ensure that your hosting is protected against DDOS attacks.
 All of our hosting packages at BlueHosting.com include DDOS Protection from attacks at 1,000 Gbps.

 - Create secure passwords with a combination of letters, numbers and symbols.
 You will need to come up with complicated, random passwords which are not replicated anywhere else and store them somewhere outside of your website’s directory.